 top of page

-I know I have said a lot of things already that seem over top, picky and unnecessary well... in this page, it's probably going to get worse for those who think re-enacting consists of putting a freshly washed and ironed M42 with shoulder holster, parachute silk scarf, sunglasses, cigar and late war googles.... prepare to throw the toys out the pram and go looking for a dressing up group instead; as this is living history...
+I know I've said a lot of things already that seem over top, picky and unnecessary.
+Well... in this page, it's probably going to get worse for those who think re-enacting consists of putting on a freshly washed and ironed M42 with shoulder holster, parachute silk scarf, sunglasses, cigar and late war googles...
+If that's you, prepare to throw the toys out the pram and go looking for a dress-up group instead of joining us; we are living history...

-Most things are not difficult in any way, the biggest thing is buying the right items from the right vendors the first time round, don't buy crap, then have to replace it... and some people have to then buy it again, because the first two times they didn't listen.
+Most things are not difficult in any way.
+The biggest thing is buying the right items from the right vendors the first time round.
+Don't buy crap, then have to replace it... and there are some people have to then buy it for the third time, because the first two times they didn't listen.

-M1 Helmet Markings - Almost all M1 Helmets had the heart painted on the size, in Normandy it was fairly larger than in the later campaigns.
-However NO HASH marks, these appear after the Normandy campaign.
-Everyone will need to paint this..
+M1 Helmet Markings - Almost all M1 Helmets had the heart painted on each side; in Normandy it was larger than in the later campaigns.
+However, NO TICK/HASH marks as these only appear after the Normandy campaign.
+Everyone will need to paint their helmet..
 PAINT IT BY HAND... don't buy a shitty stencil and spray it.
-Hand paint it yourself, don't get someone else to do it, if you think it will look crap.
-Great!
+Hand paint it yourself, don't get someone else to do it.
+If you think it will look crap, great!
 This will probably surprise you, but not every GI was a trained artist!

-M1 Helmet Nets - As much as I hate helmet nets, when you look at the photos of the 502 in Normandy and pre-invasion every single one has a helmet net.
-Usually the smaller net type...
-I guess that is something that I myself need to address with my own impression at time of writing this!
+M1 Helmet Nets - As much as I hate helmet nets, when you look at the photos of the 502 in Normandy and pre-invasion every single one has a 3/4-inch mesh helmet net.

 SAM_4471.JPG

-M42 Jumpsuit CC2 treatment - Yes this will sound crazy!
-The easiest way to make your M42 look like it has just had its pre-invasion CC2 treatment (Anti-gas/chemical) is to get a bucket of decking oil, then dunk the jacket and trousers in it and if sodden, take it out, hang it up and then leave it to drip dry.
+M42 Jumpsuit CC2 Treatment - Yes this will sound crazy!
+The easiest way to make your M42 look like it has just had its pre-invasion CC2 (anti-gas/chemical) treatment is to get a bucket of decking oil, dunk the jacket and jump pants in it and when sodden, take them out and hang them up to drip dry.
 I know that sounds insane.
-You'll not only get a better looking M42, but it will be water resistant and far warmer too!
+You'll not only get a better looking M42, but it will be water resistant and far warmer, too!

-M42 Chest Nametapes - when you look at the pre-invasion photos, a good number of the 502 have name tapes, not all, but a few do.
-However, this has to be kept to a correct ratio with the unit.
-So check to see how many members have this before you start adding 'extras' like this to your jacket.
+M42 Chest Nametapes - when you look at the pre-invasion photos, a good number of the 502 have name tapes (not all, but a few do).
+However, this has to be kept to a correct ratio within the unit so check to see how many members already have nametapes before you start adding this particular 'extra' to your jacket.

 SAM_4472.JPG

-Rigger Pouches vs M1 Ammo Pouches - Rigger pouches all the way, there is only 1 soldier that is wearing M1 ammo pouches in all the photographs and videos that I can see of the 502 pre-invasion.
-A normal rifleman seems to wear at least 3 or 4 of the small sized rigger pouch, check the photo under the video.
-If you don't believe anything I have said... just check the video below of the 502 heading to the planes 5th June.
+Rigger Pouches vs M1 Ammo Pouches - Rigger pouches must always be used as there is only ONE soldier wearing M1 ammo pouches in all the photographs and videos that I have seen of the 502 pre-invasion.
+A normal rifleman seems to wear 3 or 4 of the small-sized rigger pouches (see the photo following the video).
+If you don't believe anything I have said... just check the video below of the 502 heading to the planes on 5 June.
 Also, see if you can spot the hard-shell Luger holster, Empty M43 shovel cover, gas brassard that is falling apart and British P37 holster!
 No you can't wear a German Luger holster, for obvious reasons.
-YOUR NOT GERMAN!
+YOU'RE NOT GERMAN!

 backa.jpg

-Black Tape - Tape up all those bags that could open during descent, even if you tape them in a way so that they look like you've since opened them.
+Black Tape - Tape up all those bags that could open during descent, even if you tape them in such a way that they look like you've since opened them.
 That adds even more realism and attention to detail.
-If you have multiple riggers with Garand clips in them, tape up some sealed and then have one that has been broken open.
-GP Ammo bags were also seen to be taped closed too.
+If you have multiple riggers with Garand clips in them, have one that has been broken open and leave the others taped up and sealed.
+GP Ammo bags were also seen to be taped closed.
 The GP bags were more commonly seen taped than the smaller rigger pouches.
-Not, that this is not shiny electrical tape, but the fabric tape.
-Ice hockey tape is perfect for this, in some photos you can even see white tape used, but not many use this for obvious reasons!
+Note that this is not shiny electrical tape, but fabric tape.
+Gaffer's Tape or Ice Hockey Tape is perfect for this.
+In some photos you can even see white medical tape has been used, but not many chose this for obvious reasons!

-M1 Chemical Eye shields - A fairly unusual item to see popping up in both videos and photos are these odd little eye shields.
-They came in packs of 4 in with gasmasks.
-I have seen a few on helmets and a few round necks, due the straps being short I'm sure the latter wouldn't be too comfortable!
-However if these will be visible on you then they too need to be kept within ratio that is correct with the group.
-These 'extras' will be limited.
+M1 Chemical Eye Shields - A fairly unusual item to see popping up in both videos and photos are these odd little eye shields.
+They came in packs of 4 and were stored in with gasmasks.
+I have seen a few on helmets and a few around necks; due the straps being short I'm sure the latter wouldn't be too comfortable!
+However, if these will be visible on your impression, then they need to be kept within the ratio that is correct for the group.
+As with all 'extras', these will be limited.

-Rank - The topic that nobody likes to mention... well, after the group has reviewed this subject many times, we will be keeping it to the almost minimum.
+Rank - The topic that nobody likes to mention...
+After the group has reviewed this subject many times, we have concluded that rank will be kept to the bare minimum.
 Everyone joining with be a rifleman with the rank of Private.
-If after your rifleman impression is complete, that you want to tailor your impression further into something else then great.
-Rank will match what ever that impression is.
+If, after your rifleman impression is complete, you want to tailor your impression into something else, then great.
+Rank will match whatever your chosen impression might be.
 However, you will always need to be able to turn out at an event as a rifleman should that be needed.
-That rule applies to everyone.
-However, basically the group will consist of 1 Officer, 1 S/Sgt and then the rest being Pvts with a sprinkling of PFC's mixed in.
-Keeping the ratio sensible and realistic.
+This rule applies to everyone.
+However, basically the group will consist of 1 Officer, 1 S/Sgt and the rest being Pvts with a sprinkling of PFC's mixed in.
+This keeps the ratio sensible and realistic.
 If you dream of being a Captain like the rest of the promenaders, then this is NOT the group for you.
-If you want to portray an accurate and realistic unit then you might fit right in.
-One thing was decided that, who ever does have any rank will act accordingly For example, our S/Sgt performs duties both in the field and group duties as a Sgt would.
-Rallying the guys, getting people moving and sorted.
-When odd jobs need doing.
+If you want to be a part of portraying an accurate and realistic unit then you might fit right in.
+It has also been decided that those who do hold any rank will act accordingly.
+For example, our S/Sgt performs duties both in the field and group duties as a Sgt would: rallying the troops, getting people moving and sorted, and whatever odd jobs need doing.
 The S/Sgt or the officer arranges who is doing what.
-No we don't bark orders at you like the gestapo, neither do we pussy-foot about.
-If the public is around, then you'll be spoken to like your rank requires.
-Don't think that you because your a private that an officer would talk down to you.
-Remember, ever officer, no matter how senior they are in rank and experience will always return they salute of the most fresh faced clueless private.
+No, we don't bark orders at you like the gestapo, neither do we pussy-foot about.
+If the public is around, then you'll be spoken in the manner your rank requires.
+Don't think that because you're a private an officer would talk down to you.
+Remember, every officer, no matter how senior they are in rank and experience, will always return the salute of the most fresh-faced, clueless private.

 British Shell Dressing - The 502 PIR weirdly seems to have plenty of its own little quirks!
-Each member was issued with 1 or 2 British shell dressings, I can only assume that it was a good way of getting a decent supply of bandages into the field for the medical staff to gather up later on.
-As they requirements for items like this would be vast!
-These can be obtained easily, just make sure to check the dates and get them pre June 1944.
+In 1944, each member was issued with 1 or 2 British Shell Dressings, I can only assume that it was a good way of getting a decent supply of bandages into the field for the medical staff to gather up later on, as the requirement for items like this would be vast!
+These can be obtained easily, just make sure to check the dates and get them pre-June 1944.

-And don't be like these two guys in the videos below... sharing knowledge comes with a responsibility.
+And don't be like these two guys in the videos below...
+Always remember that sharing knowledge comes with responsibility.
 Don't lie, don't invent things that are your own version of the truth, don't twist history to suit your own bullshit farby impression... because you WILL be called out on it.
 It's not right!
-By all means dress as a farb-tastic tit and play soldiers, but don't give miss information and lie to the public.
+By all means dress as a farb-tastic tit and play soldiers, but don't give miss-information or lie to the public.
 THAT isn't right or fair...

 bottom of page